 Black Widow Colored Pencils are aiming to compete in the budget to mid-range and more beginner-friendly markets.
 Because of this, you won’t find quite the level of intense color that you may be used to seeing on some of your professional or artist-grade pencils.
 However, that doesn’t mean that Black Widow Colored Pencils aren’t quite capable (more on that later).

-As we mentioned above, there are actually three different sets of Black Widow Colored Pencils to choose from.
+As we mentioned above, there are three different sets of Black Widow Colored Pencils to choose from.

 Black Widow Original Colored Pencils

 The first set (and the one that we have the most experience using), is Black Widow’s Spider Original Set.
 Out of the three sets available, this will be the most generic set when it comes to color options.
 It tries to tap into the full spectrum of colors.

 Being only 24 colors, there will be some noticeable color gaps.
 This is simply the sacrifice that you make when you go with such a small set of colored pencils.
 We found that the selections of yellows and oranges were pretty good.
 But it is lacking some when it comes to greens.
 In particular, we enjoyed the colors “Lady Bug”, “Pumpkin”, and “Water Melon”.
 The black color (approximately called “Black Widow”) produces about average levels of black.
 If you are really after some deep hues, you may have to pass over 2 or 3 times.